crlnravel/advprog-module6/README.md

 ```

 This means the entire thread handling the request is blocked for 10 seconds.
 Now, if we try to access 127.0.0.1/ in another browser window before the sleep request is done, it will also be delayed.
 This happens because Rust’s TcpListener::incoming() processes connections sequentially in a single thread.

+## Commit 5 Reflection Notes

+This commit upgrades the server to a multi-threaded approach, allowing it to handle up to four requests concurrently.
+Previously, a request to /sleep blocked all other clients, causing delays.
+With this change, slow requests no longer affect others, significantly improving response times and scalability.
+It also reinforces key concepts in thread pool management and thread safety in Rust.